fqian1/chess-engine/README.md

 - [ ] Generate a dataset by running self-play games (reinforcement learning).

 #### Model Architecture (using Burn)
-- [ ] Design a neural network architecture for board evaluation.
+- [ ] Design a Transformer architecture for board evaluation.
+Self attention for each square. input 12 or 15 bitboards? half move counter, normalised between 0-1 (half move counter / 100). give it last 8 chessboard states.
 - [ ] Implement the network with Burn; Input: Bitboards of game state + Some(Square coords) and Output: Square coords.
+- [ ]

 #### Training
 - [ ] Set up a training pipeline using `burn`.